Share

 “Improvement,” he said.
 “Improvement in the rate structure, improvement in reasonableness, and not accumulating all these people who can’t survive here.
 Competition is one of the metrics that will indicate whether or not we have a reasonable standard — because that’s what really drives rates down.”

-But when regulation, uncertainty, and political gridlock make profitability impossible, companies retreat — and consumers pay the price.
+When regulation, uncertainty, and political paralysis block profitability, insurers retreat — and consumers pay the price.

 “Supply and demand is a reality,” Lackey said.
 “It’s a reality that has to be faced.”